SonaSimon42/ASR_Audio_Lottery/Conformer/README.md

-# Audio Lottery on Conformer
+# The Implementation of Audio Lottery on Conformer by the Authors

-Our implementation is mainly based on [Efficient Conformer](https://github.com/burchim/EfficientConformer).
-Please find more details about the dependency and usage of the code at the original repo.

 ## Installation